teh750/FYP/README.md

 Stripe
 STRIPE_SECRET_KEY=your_stripe_secret_key

-# and then run this code each folder terminal
+# and then run this code in each folder as new terminal
 middleware-  npm run server

 backend-  npm run dev